giprocida/secret-fetch-from-Debezium/README.md

 If the command returns `Name: minikube`, it confirms that the Docker daemon is running inside the Minikube VM.

-3. Build your Docker image.<br />
+3. Build your Docker image.
 Navigate go to the directory containing your Dockerfile and build your Docker image. using the provided Dockerfile:
 ```
 docker build -t gprocida6g/print-secrets:1.0 .
 ```

-4. Verify the Docker Image
+4. Verify the Docker Image.
 After building the image, verify that it was built inside your Minikube environment by listing the Docker images:

 ```
 docker images